 When will I take the TOEFL test?

 As an integral part of our academic and college advising, international junior and senior students at St. Mary’s School are required to take the TOEFL.
 These tests are mandatory and are an essential part of the college application process.
-All American colleges require the TOEFL for admission.
+Nearly all American colleges require the TOEFL for admission.

-Students must take the TOEFL once in the spring of their junior year and once in the fall of their senior year.
+Students must take the TOEFL once in the spring of their junior year.
+They are also welcome to take the test again in the fall of their senior year.

 What is college counseling?
 When does it start?

 This begins immediately during orientation and continues intensively throughout the student's years at St. Mary's.
-Upon arrival you will meet our college counselor who will help you plan and set goals to help you achieve college placement.
+Upon arrival you will meet our college counselor, Ms. Lesley Klecan, who will help you plan and set goals to help you achieve college placement.

 What will the August New Student Orientation cover?